Squazel/homeassistant-virtualpoolcare/README.md

 - Updates on a configurable interval (default: 6 hours).
 - Each metric becomes its own `sensor.virtualpoolcare_<device_serial>_<metric>` entity.
 - Sensors are grouped by device for easy organization.
+- **Manual refresh supported:** Use the `virtualpoolcare.force_update` Home Assistant service to fetch new data on demand.

 ## Installation via HACS